theHamdiz/MIG-ESP32/README.md

 	•	save <filename>: Save generated output to a file on the SD card.
 	•	read: Read and display the contents of the default output.txt file from the SD card.

+> Kindly note that reading for now is only supported from the output.txt default file only. if you don't like this behaviour change it and send a pull request and I shall accept it.

 Streaming: